 Hands and machines in perfect harmony

-We all come across the word ‘handmade’ when we shop online, but have you really thought about how much a hand or even hands were involved in the actual process of making a product.
+We all come across the word ‘handmade’ or 'handcrafted' or 'craftsmanship' when we shop online.
+But have you really thought about how much a hand or even hands were involved in the actual process of making a product.
 Did someone just give it a round of applause as it left the factory floor?
 Or press a green go button on a robot to zip around and create the piece?
 Did someone go out into the wilds of Lincolnshire, handpick the reeds from a river bank, strip them by hand then magically weave them into a basket?
 Or is it somewhere in between?
 The use of both machinery and hands to create a product.

-There are many objects that you can’t make without some sort of machinery but people would class as handmade.
-Take a ‘handmade’ chef’s knife.
+There are many objects that you can’t make without some sort of machinery but people would class as handmade or handcrafted.
+Take a ‘handmade’ chef’s knife made with undoubted craftsmanship.
 An art that has seen a resurgence in the past couple of years.
-If they were very traditional they would use foot powered bellows to keep the coals hot for making the metal malleable, therefore by dictionary definition those bellows are a machine.
+If they were very traditional they would use foot powered bellows to keep the coals hot for making the metal malleable.
+Therefore by dictionary definition those bellows are a machine.
 It has several moving parts that work together to create a particular function.
-So, does every part of the process need to be handmade or is it hand-finished that really makes something special.
-Or in fact the skill of the craftsman or woman utilising all of the tools at their disposal to create something special.
+So, does every part of the process need to be handmade?
+Or is it hand-finished or handcrafted that really makes something special.
+Or in fact the skill of the craftsman or woman utilising all of the tools at their disposal to create something special

 A couple of years ago Etsy changed their user definition from ‘Handmade’ to ‘Handmade in Spirit’.
 That actually you can use machines and factories to create certain things but skill and craftsmanship still need to go into it.
-Although this created uproar and fear from its one person operations across the globe who thought that big manufacturers were going to steal all of their business away by selling factory made jewellery and art.
-But that hasn’t happened, it just allowed these small one person bands to expand a little.
+Although this created uproar and fear from its one person operations across the globe.
+Most thought that big manufacturers were going to steal all of their business away by selling factory made jewellery and art.
+But that hasn’t happened.
+It just allowed these small one person bands to expand a little.
 Etsy even have makers on there now who use CAD programs with 3D-printers to make their products.
 As they realise it is about skill and ethos and making things in the right spirit.

-The brands we stock in Sir Gordon Bennett are not all handmade in the dictionary definition but they are proper companies, making proper products, by proper craftsmen and women, the proper way.
+The brands we stock in Sir Gordon Bennett are not all handmade in the dictionary definition but they are proper companies.
+Making proper products.
+By proper craftsmanship.
+By proper craftsmen and women.
+The proper way.
 The skilled craftsmen and women who make the products do use machinery but that is part of their skill. (like a tennis player with his racquet or a cricketer with his bat)

 The woodworker who carves the beautiful handles for Kent Brushes, uses a machine with skill.